ErpNetDocs/tech/modules/crm/marketing/distribution-channels/index.md

 # Distribution channels

 A distribution channel can be defined as a distinct pathway through which goods or services are delivered from an organization to its customers.
-It is a key commercial dimension used to segment sales processes, pricing, and delivery strategies based on target markets or customer types.

-In ERP.net, a distribution channel represents a business-specific route through which a company offers and sells products or services.
-It is a configurable entity that links products with sales conditions like price lists, payment terms, and document flows.
+In ERP.net, it represents a configurable entity through which a company offers and sells its products or services.

 ![pictures](pictures/distribution_channels.png)

 ### Details

-The table provides a structured overview of all defined distribution channels within your organization.
+The **Distribution Channels** table provides a structured overview of all defined distribution channels within your organization.
 For every channel record, you can see its unique **Code** and descriptive **Name** that indicates its business purpose (e.g. Retailer, Client Center).
 The **Is Active** column shows whether the channel is currently enabled for operational use.

 If you click on the **name** of a channel or the **blue arrow button** on the left of its row, you can expand it to see more details.

 ![pictures](pictures/expand_details.png)

-This includes the **orders** and **products** tied to it.
+This includes any **orders** and **products** tied to it.

 ![pictures](pictures/channel_details.png)